Comprehensive Guide to Business Continuity Testing

 4. Physical Disruption

 You likely already conduct this type of BCP testing in the form of fire drills.
-You also should do drills and learn what will happen in other natural disasters like tornadoes, hurricanes, and flash floods.
+You also should do drills and learn what will happen in other natural disasters like tornadoes, hurricanes, earthquakes, and flash floods.
 Bomb threats and active shooter situations can also be tested here.
 Physical disruption tests are most important in regulating and ensuring the physical safety of employees.

 5. Emergency Communication